Plainfield Trash Facts

 What approvals would it actually need?

-At roughly 45 megawatts the plant exceeds the 25-megawatt cogeneration threshold in the state siting statute, so it would require a Certificate of Environmental Compatibility and Public Need from the Connecticut Siting Council in addition to DEEP air and solid-waste permits.
-Separately, DEEP may not permit a facility processing mixed municipal solid waste unless it first makes a written determination that the facility is necessary for the state’s disposal needs and will not create substantial excess capacity.91035
+At roughly 45 megawatts the plant exceeds the 25-megawatt cogeneration threshold in the state siting statute, which is why a Certificate of Environmental Compatibility and Public Need has been treated as the applicable Siting Council route; SMART has instead filed Petition No. 1719 seeking a declaratory ruling, and the Council will resolve which route applies, in addition to DEEP air and solid-waste permits.
+Separately, for specified solid-waste facility categories, CGS 22a-208d bars a DEEP permit without a prior written determination that the facility is necessary for the state’s disposal needs and will not create substantial excess capacity; whether that provision applies here depends on DEEP’s classification of the configuration, which the public record reviewed here does not yet resolve.91036

 What stage is it at in the permit process?